scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 This paper has introduced our library, Text Extensions for Pandas.
-Text Extensions for Pandas provides a collection of extension data types, NLP-specific operations, and NLP library integrations that turn Pandas DataFrams into a universal data structure for managing the machine data that flows through NLP applications.
+Text Extensions for Pandas provides a collection of extension data types, NLP-specific operations, and NLP library integrations that turn Pandas DataFrames into a universal data structure for managing the machine data that flows through NLP applications.

 Text Extensions for Pandas is freely available as both an installable Python